 How can I avoid and overcome the post-Christmas blues?

 Christmas is a very stressful time.
 All the things we do leading up to, during, and following Christmas stress us.
 Even the good things—shopping, cooking, gifts, family gatherings, spending, eating, and extra church, work, and school events—stress us emotionally, physically, and spiritually.
-And as with most times of high stress there follows a time of backlash we refer to as the blues.
+And as with most times of high stress there follows a slump we refer to as the blues.

 We can minimize and even avoid the post-Christmas blues by keeping Christmas simple and saying “no” more often.
-By cutting back on our activity the stress and subsequent blue backlash is reduced.
+By cutting back on our activity the stress and subsequent slump is reduced.

 Feeling blue is not uncommon.
 Even such Bible greats as Moses, Jonah, Paul, and Elijah faced times of discouragement and despair.
-From their experiences we can learn some things about beating the blues.
+From their experiences we can learn some things about overcoming the blues.

 Elijah’s story in 1 Kings is particularly helpful.
 He experienced a huge spiritual victory and the emotional high that went with it when he defeated the prophets of Baal (1 Kings 18).
 After the victory he outran Ahab and his chariot the 51 kilometres to Jezreel.
 When Jezebel threatened to kill him—another stressful situation—Elijah ran to Beersheba in the south, another 180 kilometres.
 Leaving his servant behind he walked another day’s journey into the wilderness to hide.
 All of this stress left Elijah exhausted spiritually, emotionally, and physically.
 While Elijah hid the Lord found him and helped him recharge (1 Kings 19).